 How COLA works

 When an individual is considered eligible to receive SS payments, the administration does a calculation based on the person’s financial situation to determine how much money they should receive every month.
+(See how to do that calculation using a Social Security benefits calculator.)

 Part of that calculation is based on the current cost of living—how much it costs to pay for necessities.
 Every year the administration uses data about how much the cost of living has increased to determine how much they should increase recipients’ Social Security payments so that the amount of money they receive can still purchase the same value of rent, groceries, and so on.